The emotions we experience when falling in love are second to none. I’ve been there too.

 Considering geographical freedom is one of the many advantages, it can be a worthwhile investment.

-If going remote with your current job, or starting a new career online sounds interesting to you, I suggest reading this other guide:
+If going remote with your current job, or starting a new career online sounds interesting to you, I suggest reading this other guide of mine on how to work and travel at the same time:

 5. Think in Time – Not Distance